Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Experiments

-{\bf Runtime evaluation.} We calculate the average processing time and the corresponding standard deviation for all sequences, summarized in Table \ref{tab:rmse}.
-Suma uses GPU to accelerate, while other methods only use CPU.
-Suma takes more time in our experiment than the original paper \cite{suma2018rss} due to the difference in GPU performance.
-As can be seen, our method has the lowest processing time, and the next is FAST-LIO2 \cite{fastlio2}.
-When compared to FAST-LIO2 \cite{fastlio2} and Lego-LOAM \cite{shan2018lego}, we use the voxel map described in \ref{sec:voxel map} to avoid building a KD-tree in real-time \cite{fastlio2} or periodically \cite{shan2018lego}.
-Moreover, searching neighbor points on KD-trees has a time complexity $\log (n) $, where $n$ is the number of points in the dense point cloud map.
-In contrast, the speed of searching the adjacent plane in the voxel map is near to $O(1)$, which ensures efficiency.
-Fig. \ref{fig:time_evaluation} shows the detailed processing time needed to process sequence 00 from the KITTI Odometry dataset.
-The average processing time is only 24.2ms and the maximum processing time is 44.2ms.
-The major time-consuming part is the scan matching process as we calculate and use the covariance information of each LiDAR point.
+{\bf Runtime.} Besides accuracy, we also evaluate the computation efficiency of our method against others.
+Since the LiTAMIN2 \cite{litamin2} is not open-sourced, we compare our efficiency with MULLS, Suma, FAST-LIO2 and Lego-Loam.
+For Suma and Lego-loam, we use their own implementation on Github with the default parameters.
+Similar to the accuracy evaluation, all loop-closure modules of MULLS, Suma and Lego-Loam are completely turned off to avoid unnecessary computations.
+Suma uses GPUs to accelerate, while other methods only use CPU.
+The statistics of time consumption per LiDAR scan averaged over all KITTI training sequences are summarized in Table \ref{tab:kitti_time} Suma takes more time in our experiment than in the original paper \cite{suma2018rss} due to the difference in GPU performance.
+As can be seen, our method has the lowest processing time, and the next is FAST-LIO2 \cite{fastlio2}.When compared to MULLS \cite{pan2021mulls}, we do not need feature extraction and save the time therein.
+When compared to FAST-LIO2 \cite{fastlio2} and Lego-Loam \cite{shan2018lego}, we use the voxel map described in \ref{sec:voxel map} to avoid building a kd-tree in real-time \cite{fastlio2} or periodically \cite{shan2018lego}.
+Moreover, searching neighbor points on kd-trees has a time complexity $O(m\log (n)) $, where $m$ is the dimension and $n$ is the number of points in the dense point cloud map.
+In contrast, the speed of searching adjacent planes in the voxel map is near $O(1)$, which ensures efficiency.